appaya-projects/appaya-cli/readme.md

 appaya style component "My Component"

 # will create 'my-custom.behavior.ts' in `behaviors` folder,
-# with initial inheriting class after 'AjaxFormBehavior'
+# with class that extends from 'AjaxFormBehavior'
 # also adding class to 'Behaviors' list.
 appaya behavior "My Custom" AjaxFormBehavior

-# will create `page-custom.twig` with inherting template.
+# will create `page-custom.twig` with initial code.
 # also `template-custom.php` responsible for creating wordpress `template`
 appaya page "Custom"